-So if you're craving a taste of the South or missing your mama's home cooking, try one of these 16 classic dishes that scream Southern comfort.
+So if you're craving Southern food or just missing your mama's home cooking, try one of these 16 classic Southern recipes that are the best of food in the South.

 1. Collard Greens with Bacon